Advertisement

 Sainthood seems like a position reserved for older figures, whether they be selfless martyrs or altruistic individuals who’ve dedicated their lives to God.
-Yet age isn’t always a factor, as anyone who is worthy can gain the title.
-A recent example of this is Carlo Acutis, an Italian teenager who passed on at the age of 15 in 2006 due to leukemia.
-The late teen made headlines as Pope Francis announced that he’s well on the way to becoming the first millennial saint.
+Yet age isn’t always a factor—anyone worthy can gain the title.
+A recent example of this is Carlo Acutis, an Italian teenager who died at the age of 15 in 2006.
+The late teen made headlines when Pope Francis announced that he’s well on the way to becoming the first millennial saint.
+On September 7, 2025, the pontiff’s successor, Pope Leo XIV, made it official with a special ceremony at the Vatican attended by roughly 60,000 faithful, many of whom were younger Catholics.

 A shrine to Blessed Carlo Acutis at Covent Garden, Corpus Christi Catholic Church